Beta vulgaris marítima

 I absolutely love the contradictory nature of these plants which manage to be unruly in their growth, while exhibiting pristine, glossy leaves which actually squeak as you pick them.
 It also often grows in spectacular locations with waves breaking at it and spindrift tumbling across its stalwort glossy greens.
 Magnificent!

-One particular colony of sea beet has generously nourished my family & I for the last 14 years.
-After a huge storm 8 years ago many of its roots were smashed & hurled over a wide area.
+One particular colony of sea beet has generously nourished my family and I for the last 14 years.
+After a huge storm 8 years ago many of its roots were smashed and hurled over a wide area.
 I mourned and picked through the debris, replanting and nurturing the injured.
-But I should have known better, should have trusted in the resilience & wisdom of plants that are fully adapted to their generous but sometimes hostile home…
+But I should have known better, and trusted in the resilience and wisdom of plants that are fully adapted to their generous but sometimes hostile home…

 Within 2 years the colony was back in rude health – renewed & invigorated- and tastier than ever!